Sources of monitoring data for Azure Monitor

 |Azure Monitor Logs||Logs ingestion API||Collect log data from any REST client and store in Log Analytics workspace using a data collection rule.||Logs ingestion API in Azure Monitor (preview)|

 |Data Collector API||Collect log data from any REST client and store in Log Analytics workspace.||Send log data to Azure Monitor with the HTTP Data Collector API (preview)|

 |Azure Monitor Metrics||Custom Metrics API||Collect metric data from any REST client and store in Azure Monitor metrics database.||Send custom metrics for an Azure resource to the Azure Monitor metric store by using a REST API|

 Other services in Azure write data to the Azure Monitor data platform.
-This allows you to analyze data collected by these services with data collected by Azure Monitor and leverage the same analysis and visualization tools.
+This allows you to analyze data collected by these services with data collected by Azure Monitor and apply the same analysis and visualization tools.

-|Microsoft Defender for Cloud||Azure Monitor Logs||Microsoft Defender for Cloud stores the security data it collects in a Log Analytics workspace which allows it to be analyzed with other log data collected by Azure Monitor.||Data collection in Microsoft Defender for Cloud|
+|Microsoft Defender for Cloud||Azure Monitor Logs||Microsoft Defender for Cloud stores the security data it collects in a Log Analytics workspace, which allows it to be analyzed with other log data collected by Azure Monitor.||Data collection in Microsoft Defender for Cloud|

-|Microsoft Sentinel||Azure Monitor Logs||Microsoft Sentinel stores the data it collects from different data sources in a Log Analytics workspace which allows it to be analyzed with other log data collected by Azure Monitor.||Connect data sources|
+|Microsoft Sentinel||Azure Monitor Logs||Microsoft Sentinel stores the data it collects from different data sources in a Log Analytics workspace, which allows it to be analyzed with other log data collected by Azure Monitor.||Connect data sources|

 - Learn more about the types of monitoring data collected by Azure Monitor and how to view and analyze this data.